 There’s a section of the The South Bucks Way from Little Missenden to Amersham via Shardeloes Lake that makes a nice family walk (2.5 miles in total).
-Usually a walk with my family involves a bribe of cake & hot chocolate so this walk is perfect as half way you can stop at the lovely Koko’s, a gourmet food trailer near Amersham Cricket Club.
+Usually a walk with my family involves a bribe of cake & hot chocolate so this walk is perfect as half way you can stop at the lovely Koko’s, a gourmet food trailer near Amersham Cricket Club, now open for 2022!

 This linear walk starts in Little Missenden, just off of the A413 at the beginning of Highmoor Cottages and follows the South Bucks Way to Amersham.
 We did this walk yesterday (21st November and it was VERY muddy so appropriate footwear needed :))

 It’s a nice flat easy walk with lots to see including horses, sheep and lots of wildlife plus the setting is very pretty.
 The path starts at Kennel Farm which is a working farm so you need to keep to the path and dogs should be kept on a lead.

 You’ll pass Shardeloes Lake on your left (you can’t get close to the water in case you were hoping for a water side walk) through lovely parkland with quite a few resident horses which just wander around.
 The footpath is clearly signposted so it’s easy to follow.

 You eventually come to a little wooded path (which was VERY muddy) and then you pop out just before Amersham Cricket Club and Koko’s is on the right.